Category Archives: Lydians / Maionians (in Asia Minor)

 Mysians, Galatians, Pisidians, and others: Strabo on relations among Anatolian peoples (early first century CE)

-Trojans, Lelegians, and Kilikians: Homer and Strabo on legendary peoples and migrations in the Troad (early first century CE)
+Trojans, Lelegians, and Kilikians: Homer and Strabo on legendary peoples and migrations of historical peoples in Anatolia (early first century CE)